Skip to main content

 Hotline #: 412-393-6815

 The Sheraden URD plan is a mature Underground Residential Distribution Plan (URD) located in Pittsburgh.
-This plan will be upgraded by installing new underground cables in existing ductwork and replacing submersible equipment with new above ground pad mounted devices.
-Some additional devices will be installed to improve voltage regulation.
+This plan will be upgraded by installing new underground cables in new conduit and replacing aging equipment with new pad mounted devices.
+Some additional devices may be installed to improve voltage regulation.

 Southside Reliability Project